These healthy cookies are perfect for a special snack or dessert to share. (This recipe was updated in August 2019 to streamline the process.)

 You can store these cookies, once cooled for 3 days at room temperature, 5 days in the fridge, or up to 3 months in the freezer stored in a zip top freezer bag.

-Greek Yogurt Icing: Mix together 1/4 cup plain whole milk Greek yogurt, 1 tablespoon honey or maple syrup and 1/4 teaspoon vanilla extract.
+Greek Yogurt Icing: Mix together 1/4 cup plain whole milk Greek yogurt, 1 tablespoon honey, maple syrup, or powdered sugar and 1/4 teaspoon vanilla extract.
 Place into a zip top bag, seal, and snip off one corner.
-Drizzle over cookies and serve immediately.
+Drizzle over cookies and serve.

 Gluten-free: Use certified gluten-free rolled oats.